 History of the Telstra Research Laboratories

-these in my send-off speech in July 2003.
-People liked the stories so
+few of these in my send-off speech in July 2003.
+People liked the stories so I

-I elaborated on the ones I related and added a few more.
-Some stories
+elaborated on the ones I related and added a few more.
+Some stories came

 Despite all the negative things I have mentioned below, the Labs was a great place to work.

-In 1989, when all the Labs were finally on the one site at Monash, the then Director Harry Wragge gave a speech in front of most of the Labs staff making the point that the Labs were finally all on the one site.
-Previously, we were scattered about the Melbourne CBD.
+1. In 1989, when all the Labs were finally on the one site, the then Director Harry Wragge gave a speech in front of most of the Labs staff making a big issue of the fact the Labs were finally all on one site.

 In both the above cases I came away feeling inspired.
 Did not last long though.

-The hiring of Bruno Sorrentino as Director in 1992.
-He was subsequently exposed by certain Labs staff as not having the qualifications he claimed to have and resigned after 5 weeks.
-The involvement of those Labs staff was never be forgotten by a certain Telstra executive who hired Bruno.
+The hiring of Bruno Sorrontino as Director in 1992.
+He was subsequently exposed by Labs staff as not having the qualifications he claimed to have and resigned after 5 weeks.
+The involvement of TRL staff will never be forgotten by a certain Telstra executive who hired Bruno.